quasarframework/quasar-framework.org/source/guide/ajax-requests.md

 }
 ```

-Usage in you single file components methods will be like:
+Usage in your single file components methods will be like:
 ```
 methods: {
   loadData () {